luisdiogo2071317/azure-docs.pt-pt/articles/security-center/security-center-policies-overview.md

 ---
-title: Definições de política de segurança do Centro de segurança do Azure | Documentos da Microsoft
+title: Definições do Centro de segurança do Azure | Documentos da Microsoft
-description: Configure definições de política de segurança do Centro de segurança do Azure.
+description: Configure as definições do Centro de segurança do Azure.
 services: security-center
 documentationcenter: na
 author: rkarlin